rohinarora/minSSL/README.md

-# minSSL - Minimal re-implementation of semi supervised learning algorithms
+# minSSL - A Minimal Library for Self-Supervised Learning

 ## Installation